 “My grandfather wore a caftan,” says Hermann, a factory owner, “My father went to the opera in a top hat, and I have the singers to dinner.”
 It was not to last.
 Half a century later, this family, like millions of others, has re-discovered what it means to be Jewish in the first half of the 20th century.

-The play will enjoy a 16-week run in the West End until 16 May 2020.
-It follows in the footsteps of Tom’s renowned works which include Rosencrantz And Guildenstern Are Dead; The Real Inspector Hound; Jumpers; Travesties; and Arcadia.
+The play will enjoy a 20-week run in the West End at Wyndham’s Theatre until 13 June 2020.
+It follows in the footsteps of Tom’s previous renowned works which include Rosencrantz And Guildenstern Are Dead; The Real Inspector Hound; Jumpers; Travesties; and Arcadia.

 Leopoldstadt also marks the sixth collaboration between Sonia Friedman Productions and Tom.
 It reunites the creative trio of Tom, Patrick and Sonia Friedman, who were behind the 2017 revival of hit comedy Travesties.

-The full Leopoldstadt cast and creative team will be announced at a later date.
+Initial casting and creative team have been announced, with further names to be announced at a later date.

 Don’t miss the opportunity to witness this historical production for yourself; Leopoldstadt tickets are now available through Official London Theatre.